 If none of those are convenient, revert to just getting outdoors.
 Let them run around and burn off some energy.
 Let them be crazy while you take a few moments to relax.

 We don’t eat out a ton, but when we do we try to make it somewhere different each time.
 There are a bunch of different restaurants and food options in our town, so trying out a new restaurant is always fun.
 Of course, we have our regular kid-friendly spots that we return to out of comfort, but that makes it so when we go somewhere new it feels extra special.

 Be adventurous and eat from a food cart/street food.
 Often those serve cultural favorites and are way cheaper than a sit-down restaurant.
 You get to travel via your taste buds and you get to learn more about yourself in the process.
 Things I’ve discovered I like and dislike: fried grasshoppers are actually tasty, and pig cheek tacos are not my favorite.

 Don’t Expect Every Event To Be Amazing!

 Don’t give up if something you go out and experience is a flop.
 It happens.
-Even while travelling to new countries, sometimes you discover that a certain activity is not for you, that the hike was too long, that the festivities weren’t as cool as you had expected, or that your kids really weren’t “feeling it”.
+Even while traveling to new countries, sometimes you discover that a certain activity is not for you, that the hike was too long, that the festivities weren’t as cool as you had expected, or that your kids really weren’t “feeling it”.
 It happens.
-It’s all part of the experience, and makes for a funny story afterwards.
+It’s all part of the experience and makes for a funny story afterward.
 And you now know for next time.

 I try to approach every location we are in with “new” eyes, no matter how many times we have been there, or how long we will be staying there.
 It makes everything more fun.

-Keep on exploring and travelling.
+Keep on exploring and traveling.
 Keep on keeping on.